 Key Features:

-2. Speech Recognition: Utilizes advanced speech recognition algorithms to accurately detect and transcribe spoken Spanish.
+Uses speech recognition to detect and transcribe words.

 Pros: